 Committers are elected separately for every project; merit within one project is not necessarily transferable to other projects.
 Committers also have access to a one Foundation-wide committer repository, where a few extra services and tools useful for doing Apache project work are available.
 Committers may also list themselves in our worldwide listing of committers , as well as within our Community Development mentoring program.

 As a community-based organization, there many other groups of individuals and organizations that provide valuable work and services for the ASF and Apache projects, but are not directly part of our corporate governance.

 The ASF pays both for a number of services, and for several contractors to continue to keep core infrastructure running.
 Normally we rely on volunteers for all of our work - both at the technical and project levels, and at the organizational and board levels.
 However maintaining a reliable and secure infrastructure to keep all of our services running requires paid staff.

-Currently, the ASF contracts several full-time sysadmins to maintain our wide variety of services and machines; these contracts along with hardware and bandwidth costs make up the largest part of our annual corporate budget.
+Currently, the ASF contracts or employs several full-time sysadmins to maintain our wide variety of services and machines; these expenses along with hardware and bandwidth costs make up the largest part of our annual corporate budget.
 We also contract for marketing and publicity services.

 Note that the ASF does not pay for software development on any Apache projects; we rely on volunteers for all of our project work.
 The ASF focuses on providing the technical, legal, and community infrastructure for like-minded communities; we trust that healthy project communities will build their own software products.